craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. _caxnc-whileLoop-005x series: currently when initializer is a naked literal with no type, the intializer is set to (* check it), flow value is set to the initializer, and ored literal types remain as literal types instead of being widened.
+This does not match the original (not mrNarrow) flow specs where a literal intializer without a type becomes the widened initializer.
+Make the default behavior match the existing specs but allow the non-widening behavior with a parameter setting.

+    - The parameters is `compilerOptions.compileOptions.mrNarrowDoNotWidenInitalizedFlowTypes`.

 0. Test case and code: `mrNarrowTypesByBinaryExpresionAssign` assumed lhs is statement level, and sets inCondition to false, but it should be inherited.
 E.g., `let x = (y=z)`).  _caxnc-rhsAssign-0001